 Feeding Fishes in Maldives

-Feeding fishes during Snorkeling in the Maldives or elsewhere in the world is harmful to them.
+But feeding fishes during Snorkeling in the Maldives or elsewhere in the world is harmful to them.
 Our food is not part of their ecosystem and surely not adapted to their digestive system.
 No Bread !
-The sea is NOT a Bakery
+The sea is NOT a bakery.

 Maldives Sand is Poop